XavierMariot/daily_python/operations_on_iterators.md

-# Operations on iterables
+# Operations on iterators

-## Collections
+## Collections module: basics

 built in collections:
 dict, list, set, tuple

-module: collections
-usefull dedicated use of collections tools (ex: Counter)
+Dedicated use of collections tools
+* namedtuple()
+* deque
+* ChainMap
+* Counter
+* OrderedDict
+* defaultdict
+* UserDict
+* UserList
+* UserString

+Some of those can be subject to a daily python on there own!

 ## sequence types
 list, tuple, range